Children big foot racing on Long Bay Beach

 Walk a Potcake

-The Turks and Caicos and Bahamas has their very own breed of dog: the Potcake.
+The Turks and Caicos and Bahamas have their very own breed of dog: the Potcake.
 Potcakes are mid-sized dogs that are a mix of terriers and other breeds that were introduced into the tropical Atlantic in the late 1700s and 1800s.
 They may even share ancestors with the small, barkless hunting dogs introduced to the Caribbean region by the Lucayans long ago.

 Potcake Place is a non-profit rescue charity that offers visitors and locals the chance to walk adorable Potcake puppies on Grace Bay Beach.
 The charity is located at the Saltmills Plaza in Grace Bay, and its primary goal is to place stray local dogs in caring homes.
-Fair warning: you may very well end up with a new pet if your family visits Potcake Place!
+Fair warning: you may very well end up with a new pet if your family visits Potcake Place.

 Competitors at the Valentine's Day Cup model sailboat race on Middle Caicos

-Attend a Major Event
+Attend an Event

 Throughout the year, there are several annual events held in the Turks and Caicos Islands that are great for kids.
 The Valentine's Day Cup is a model sailboat race where beautiful handmade miniature Caicos Sloops compete in shallow water.
 It takes place at the calm and beautiful Bambarra Beach on Middle Caicos.
-It's a popular event for people of all ages, and it’s common to see both old and young racing their model sailboats.
+This is a popular event for people of all ages, and it’s common to see both old and young racing their model sailboats.

 Another event that welcomes kids is the Race for the Conch open water swimming competition on Providenciales.
-The summertime event features a 100-meter (328 ft) kids race for children under 10, with extensive support paddleboarders and event staff to keep swimmers safe.
+The June event features a 100-meter (328 ft) kids race for children under 10, with extensive support paddleboarders and event staff to keep swimmers safe.
 Entry is only $15, and kids have the chance to win a conch medal or trophy.